What Is Lyme Disease in Dogs? Vet Answers and Explanations

 First, we’ll need to conduct a physical examination.
 We’ll check your dog’s body for any noticeable indicators and ask you about the symptoms you observed at home.

-Additionally, we’ll conduct other tests to rule out other complications.
-A urinalysis can check for kidney conditions, and a joint fluid analysis can assess inflammation and bacteria in the joints.
+We'll also use other tests to rule out complications.
+For instance, our vets can do a urinalysis to check for kidney conditions and a joint fluid analysis to assess inflammation and infection in the joints.

 Lyme Disease in Dogs Treatment

 The main course of treatment for canine borreliosis is through antibiotics.
 Doxycycline is the most commonly used medication for it, requiring a course of at least four weeks.
-Make sure to follow the full course of treatment, even if the symptoms start to disappear.
+We advise following the full course of treatment even if the signs start disappearing.

 Additionally, other medications can be used to support the treatment.
 These include pain relief medications, anti-inflammatories, and joint supplements.

-In severe cases, especially when other organs have been affected, hospitalization will be required.
-This will also involve IV fluids, medications for specific organs, and other supportive therapies.
+In severe cases, hospitalization will be required.
+This happens when other organs have been affected.
+Hospitalization will also involve IV fluids, medications for specific organs, and other supportive therapies.

 During the recovery period, regular follow-up visits are recommended in order to make sure the treatment process is working.